 Always Advance, In a Straight Line

 He had never rowed before, and quickly discovered that it’s not as easy as it sounds.
-The canoe kept navigating in circles, now to the left, now to the right.
+The canoe kept circling, now to the left, now to the right.

 The owner of the canoe, a very nice old man, tried not to be rude, but he could not contain his smile.